 FAQs

-Q: What is the main difference between a stored procedure and a function?
+Q: What is a stored procedure in SQL Server?

 Q: Which is faster, a stored procedure or a function?